CEA CONSTRUCTION MANAGEMENT UNIVERSITY GRANT PROGRAM

 The CEA Construction Management University Grant Program Committee is empowered to review grant applications and provide recommendations to the CEA Board of Directors for final approval.
 The CEA Construction Management University Grant Program Committee evaluates grant applications based on several factors, including impact to the building construction industry and the quality of the grant request.
 Since CEA has started this Program, each university that has applied for funding has been awarded grants.

-- Grant Guidelines for the 2020 Program Year
+- Grant Guidelines and Awards for the 2020 Program Year

 - Grant Guidelines and Awards for the 2019 Program Year